Qabel/qabel.github.io/_docs/Qabel-Protocol-Box.md

 ## Key names

 ### dk - Directory Key
-Stored in \<metadata-file\>.key a noise box.
-Each Qabel identity has its own noise box.
-The noise boxes are concatenated and of a fixed length.
-The directory key is also stored in the directory object of the parent folder.
+The directory key is stored in the directory object of the parent folder, the index file DM is encrypted with the public key of the owner.

 ### fk - File Key
 File keys are stored in the directory metadata file